fishmanjohn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document objet model.

 2. What is an event?

+Any thing that the user  inputs  on a web page.
+I.e. a click , mousing over an element, or filling a form.

 3. What is an event listener?

+a piece of code that listens for a specific event and returns an action on the page.

 4. Why would we convert a NodeList into an Array?

+Node lists are array like but you can’t manipulate them in the same way as an array.
+You would need to convert them to utilize their data to their full potential

 5. What is a component?

+a block of code that is reusable and can have new data passed into it.

 ### Git Set up